alphagov/govuk-developer-docs/source/manual/remove-site-from-transition-tool.html.md

 section: Transition
 ---

+# Remove a site from the Transition tool

 Sometimes we get requests to delete sites from the [Transition tool](https://transition.publishing.service.gov.uk).

 ## 1. Remove site config YAML files